Our intellectual ore must shine

 In great contrast to this saner outlook, the modern, mostly Western world, has developed an obsession with how the world ought to be and is losing touch with, or intentionally discarding, the way our world is.
 This new dis-ease is given full exposure in Douglas Murray’s new book ‘The Madness of Crowds’.
 He begins the introduction by explaining, “We are going through a great crowd derangement.
 In public and in private, both online and off, people are behaving in ways that are increasingly irrational, feverish, herd-like and simply unpleasant.
 The daily news cycle is filled with the consequences.
 Yet while we see the symptoms everywhere, we do not see the causes”.
 These zero-sum games that would have us believe that race, gender and identity are the sole lens through which we must engage with the world are deranging at best, but increasingly life and soul destroying at their worst.

 Thanks to the phrase Islamophobic coined by the Muslim Brotherhood a similar fallacy was deployed by many socially conservative and fundamental Muslims, as well as the progressive liberal media over the last few decades.
-Insist those that criticize your ideas are Islamophobic- a conversation showstopper.
-How exactly can one be phobic of ideas?
-Either you agree with them or you don’t.
+Insist those that criticize your ideas are Islamophobic.
+Exactly how one can be phobic of ideas is never explained.
+Either you agree with an idea or you don’t.
 Either you have reasons for your disagreement or you don’t.
 This is a universe away from the very real problem of anti-Muslim bigotry- where opposition and disgust are directed at living breathing humans with dignity and potential, not at ideas they may or may not even hold.
 A distinction with an enormous difference.

 Not to indulge in idle vision,